310mc/https-310mc.github.io-tl/source/_posts/motor_show/epilogue.md

 {% bubble Chiaki %}
 Yep.
 Red may be the color of the leader, but that doesn’t mean the other colors are any less important to it.

-The most important thing is to harmonize several colors together— though I know I don’t need to tell you that.
+The most important thing is to harmonize several colors together — though I know I don’t need to tell you that.

 Besides, there are times when red is a heavy burden on me, too.

-That’s just one of the reasons why I’m happy to get a chance to don a different color, even if it’s only for a brief moment— and I get to do so right now because this performance is led by Ryuseitai-N.
+That’s just one of the reasons why I’m happy to get a chance to don a different color, even if it’s only for a brief moment — and I get to do so right now because this performance is led by Ryuseitai-N.

 Thank you, Nagumo, for growing up to be such a reliable man that I can entrust red to.
 {% endbubble %}